UkrainianMindustry/bundle-properties-util/README.md

 This is created to automate creating "bundle.properties" for mindustry json mods

-This utility uses external library "hjson" so install it too if you don't have

-`pip install hjson`

 To use just run "main.py", and it will ask you to put mod directory.
 Put it, example:

 put json mod directory: `C://Users/user/desktop/mods/mod`